 Having confidence in yourself, your students, and your coworkers will take you far in your career as a teacher.
 Some of the most successful teachers are those who are able to take ownership of their lessons and are confidently able to explain the why behind what they do.
 Having confidence in your students also lets them know you have high expectations for them and builds trust.

 This skill is one that will aid you in ALL aspects of your job.
 Being able to think critically and creatively about problems will allow you to teach your children in fun, engaging ways that are individualized to your students.
+Your relationships with your students will grow and expand as you explore imagination together!

 able to adapt and change with new developments.
 Learning to embrace changes and use them to enhance your teaching is a key skill that teachers should develop.
+This is just another key to being a lifelong learner and educator!

 5. Ability to Work Well with Others